 “(17A) “Qualifying pre-natal leave” means paid leave that an eligible individual who is pregnant may take for pre-natal medical care following the occurrence of a qualifying pre-natal leave event and prior to the occurrence of a qualifying parental leave event.

 “(17B) “Qualifying pre-natal leave event” means the diagnosis of pregnancy by a health care provider.”.

+(12) A new paragraph (19A) is added to read as follows:

+“(19A) “Self-insured employer” means an employer that uses its own resources, rather than providing benefits directly through an insurance contract with a third-party insurer, to pay its employees’ family, medical, short-term disability, or related leave benefits (“leave benefits”) and includes an employer that contracts with a third-party insurer to administer its leave benefits program.”.

-(11) New paragraph (20A) is added to read as follows:
+(13) A new paragraph (20A) is added to read as follows:

 “(20A) “Stillbirth” means the loss of a pregnancy at 20 weeks’ gestation or later.”.